AP/MODR1760 6.0 B: Reasoning About Morality and Values

 Publisher: Oxford University Press

-The course director has the sole and absolute discretion on the format and content of all assessments.
-Exams and tests may be based on the assigned readings (including, but not limited to, any exercises in the texts), assigned films and discussions.
+- The course director has the sole and absolute discretion on the format and content of all assessments.
+Exams and tests may be based on the assigned readings (including, but not limited to, any exercises in the texts), assigned films, lectures, and/or in-class debates and discussions.

 Late or Missed Assignments and Assessments

-For late submissions, a 5% per calendar day grade reduction will apply, unless accompanied by a doctor’s note, court-date note, or other official document detailing a serious matter.
-Failure to meet these requirements will result in a grade of zero will being recorded.
+- For late submissions, a 5% per calendar day grade reduction will apply, unless accompanied by a doctor’s note, court-date note, or other official document detailing a serious matter.

-Students must notify the course director in writing of late submissions within 24 hours of the due date and time, or as soon as possible if a serious matter applies, or as the University otherwise requires.
-Otherwise, a grade of zero for that component will be recorded.
+- Students must notify the course director in writing of late submissions within 24 hours of the due date and time, or as soon as possible if a serious matter applies, or as the University otherwise requires.

 Make-up or Alternate Assessments